vmware-labs/vmware-customer-connect-cli/README.md

 ## Authentication
-The Customer Connect username and password can either be passed in as command argurements using `--user` and `--pass` or can be exported as environmental variables, making sure to encause passwords in a single quote in case of special charactors.
+The Customer Connect username and password can either be passed in as command arguments using `--user` and `--pass` or can be exported as environmental variables, making sure to encase passwords in a single quote in case of special characters.

 Example below for Linux/Mac: